NUbots/NUbook/README.md

 ![Screenshot of deploy previews link](./deploy-previews.png)

 **We recommend that you add this URL to your pull request description after the first deploy.** This makes it easier for reviewers to see your changes rendered without having to clone and build the PR locally.

+## Code of Conduct

+NUbook is a project of the NUbots team at the University of Newcastle, Australia.
+The team, all external contributors, and all users of its projects must comply with the [University's Code of Conduct](https://policies.newcastle.edu.au/document/view-current.php?id=204).

 ## Licence